amiadud/my-course-roster-csesopnil/README.md

 1. If a card is repeatedly clicked, the content of that card will be added.
 Otherwise Toast will display the message "Already Added".
 2. If the total credits are more than 20 then a toast message will appear.
 And the remaining credit hours will show zero.
-3. Total the prizes on each card.
+3. Added the total prize of each card.

 Discuss how you managed the state in your assignment project: